confusionprevails/JavaProgramming/README.md

 ### Content

-The repository has -
+This repository has java source code and junit test cases for the following -

 * Merge and Merge Sort
+* Binary Search

 ### ToDo

-* Binary Search
 * QuickSort

+### Tools
+I am using my 2011 13" Macbook Pro and IntelliJ with GitHub.